Energetic solutions to rate-independent large-strain elasto-plastic evolutions driven by discrete dislocation flow: Introduction

+with a constant $C > 0$ that is independent of $b$.
+We remark that the \enquote{pre-multiplication} of $\pbf(\vec{S}^b)$ with $P$ actually means the pushforward under $P$, i.e., $P(v \wedge w) = (Pv) \wedge (Pw)$ for simple $2$-vectors $v \wedge w$, and for non-simple $2$-vectors extended by linearity.
+It is precisely this pre-multiplication with $P$ that accommodates the additional anisotropy introduced by the plastic distortion.

-The precise form of the dissipation we employ in this work, to be found in Section~\ref{sc:assumpt}, is in fact a bit more involved due to the mathematical necessity of introducing a form of hardening (on the level of dislocations, not on the plastic distortion $P$).
-Otherwise, the specimen could rip immediately, preventing the existence of solutions for any non-trivial time interval.
+{The precise form of the \emph{total dissipation} we employ, denoted by $\Diss((S^b)_b;[s,t])$, can be found in Section~\ref{sc:assumpt}.
+It is a bit more involved than~\eqref{eq:Diss_intro} due to the further mathematical necessity to require a form of coercivity of the dissipation with respect to the variation, which is independent of the magnitude of $P$.
+Such a coercivity could be interpreted as a form of hardening (on the level of the dissipation) since it is precisely this coercivity that obviates the need for the usual hardening terms in the total energy; see Example~\ref{ex:diss_hardening} and Remark~\ref{rem:additive_hardening} for further explanation.
+Without this coercivity the specimen could rip immediately, preventing the existence of solutions for any non-trivial time interval.